 Yet some did not accept this fate so easily.

 The lord of death stepped out of the room, giving Lizzy one last glance before shutting the door.
 His familiar was still nestled in his arms.

 “My Lady?”
 Pierre asked the air.
 A presence arose behind him and arms wrapped around his waist.
 Death rested her head between his shoulder-blades.
 She brought a chill with her, as if she had stood out in the snow for far too long and had yet to warm, and the duc shivered in her embrace.

 “The illness—” he began.

 “The spirits are not mine,” Mora said.
 “They come from my plane, but only in ancestry.”
 She was not divine, though at times called a goddess to honor her power.
 Neither all-knowing nor all-powerful, she was a being that came from another plane and had a power over certain spirits—a daimon.
 The last of the keres, the daimons of pain and suffering.
 Legend and time had turned her into a being that responded to Death.
 And sometimes Life.

 “Do what you will,” she said before he could ask his question.
 “Piques is your land and Clandestina your home.
 You do not need my permission, Lord Pierre.”
 The wrong title to call him as he was a duc, but she was referring to his other rank as her chosen.

 “Will you help?” he asked.
 Mora had been wary of Elizabeth since the girl had returned to Pierre’s life.
 Had been jealous even that he had come back to life after committing suicide (the final of her tests) instead of staying with her in the land of the dead.
-Elizabeth was a large part in why he had chosen to return.
+Elizabeth was a large part of why he had chosen to return.